hjwylde/git-review/README.md

 Call `git review` and pass in any commit reference that `git log` supports, e.g.,
     `master...issue/1`.
-Any commit found in the reference will be piped to `xargs` and give you a prompt asking whether you
+You'll be given a prompt for any commit found in the reference asking whether you would like to
-    would like to review the commit.
+    review the commit.

 ```bash
 > git review 047fe48...issue/1